Regent

 The oath of the provisional triumviral regents of the Empire of Brazil on behalf of the 5-year-old Emperor Pedro II in 1831, at the beginning of the Regency period.

-In a monarchy, a regent (from Latin regens 'ruling, governing') is a person appointed to execute the office of the monarch temporarily.
+In a monarchy, a regent (from Latin regens 'ruling, governing') is a person appointed to execute the office of a monarch temporarily, essentially as a substitute ruler.
 Regencies may arise for a number of reasons, including the monarch being a minor, ill, absent from the country, or otherwise unavailable.
 A regent may also be appointed in cases where the throne is vacant, or the identity of the legitimate monarch is disputed.
 The rule of a regent or regents is called a regency.
-A regent or regency council may be formed as an ad hoc measure, or there may be a formal and regular appointment process.
-Regent in some countries has also been used as a formal title granted to a monarch's most trusted advisor or personal assistant.
-If the regent is holding the position due to their being in the line of succession, the compound term prince regent is often used; if the regent of a minor is their mother, and she is wife or widow of a king, she would be referred to as queen regent.

-If the formally appointed regent is unavailable or cannot serve on a temporary basis, a regent ad interim may be appointed to fill the gap.